Warri Crisis: Background

-As a compromise, in 1952, the government of Western Nigeria changed the name of the province from the Warri Province to the Delta Province (precusor to the current delta state).
-This reduced the protest against the change of the title to the Olu of Warri in the province, however non-Itsekiri communities residing in the Warri Division still protested the decision. (as of 1952 before the name change, there was the Warri Province, the Warri Division, the Warri Districit and the City of Warri which was the provincial capital.
-The Warri division contained numerious of Urhobo and Ijaw communities that were not under Itsekiri control or influence).

 Oil-related conflict

 The discovery of large oil reserves in the Niger Delta in the early 1960s further destabilised the region, as control of land and local government became connected to benefits from oil contracts, jobs, and development by the oil companies.

 The Warri crisis is a complex case where ethnic tensions are exacerbated by conflict between local communities and oil companies (notably Chevron Nigeria and Shell Petroleum Development Company).
 There is also conflict between the communities and the state.
 Access to oil revenue is a major factor.
 Oil bunkering is the theft of crude oil by various parties including militant groups, and has been increasingly important in the area with annual losses between 50 and 300 million barrels between 2001 and 2003.
 Oil money also feeds the arms trade and the further militarisation of all aspects of civic and corporate behavior.

 There are extensive environmental issues in the Niger Delta resulting from oil activities.
 Millions of barrels of oil were spilled in a 50-year period following the discovery of oil – an amount equal to an Exxon Valdez oil spill every year.
 People in the region also receive few benefits from the enormous wealth extracted from the region: the area is plagued by administrative neglect, unemployment, crumbling infrastructure, poverty, and endless conflict.
 The pollution has made people more reliant on income from oil companies, as traditional modes such as farming and fishing are no longer possible in the polluted environment.
 Many services traditionally provided by governments, such as local security, are delegated to the oil companies with little accountability.